GoogleCloudPlatform/dotnet-docs-samples/CONTRIBUTING.md

 ### Starting a new sample
-When starting a new sample, match the file and directory layout in the [the translate sample](translate/api).
+When starting a new sample, match the file and directory layout in the [DLP Snippets](dlp/api/Snippets).
 That sample is the canonical example of how a new sample should be structured.